Sri Aurobindo: Affinity with Western philosophy

-In his writings, talks, and letters Sri Aurobindo has referred to several European philosophers with whose basic concepts he was familiar, commenting on their ideas and discussing the question of affinity to his own line of thought.
-Thus, he wrote a long essay on the Greek philosopher Heraclitus and mentioned especially Plato, Plotinus, Nietzsche and Bergson as thinkers in whom he was interested because of their more intuitive approach.
-On the other hand, he felt little attraction for the philosophy of Kant or Hegel.
-Several studies have shown a remarkable closeness to the evolutionary thought of Teilhard de Chardin, whom he did not know, whereas the latter came to know of Sri Aurobindo at a late stage.
+In his writings, talks, and letters, Sri Aurobindo discussed several European philosophers, commenting on their ideas and their connection to his own thoughts.
+He wrote a long essay on the Greek philosopher Heraclitus, for example, and mentioned Plato, Plotinus, Nietzsche, and Henri Bergson as thinkers whose "intuitive approach" he found interesting.
+On the other hand, he felt little attraction to the philosophies of Kant or Hegel.
+Several studies have shown a remarkable closeness to the evolutionary thought of Teilhard de Chardin, whom he did not know, whereas the latter learned of Sri Aurobindo late in life.
 After reading some chapters of The Life Divine, he is reported to have said that Sri Aurobindo's vision of evolution was basically the same as his own, though stated for Asian readers.

 Several scholars have discovered significant similarities in the thought of Sri Aurobindo and Hegel.
-Steve Odin has discussed this subject comprehensively in a comparative study.
-Odin writes that Sri Aurobindo "has appropriated Hegel’s notion of an Absolute Spirit and employed it to radically restructure the architectonic framework of the ancient Hindu Vedanta system in contemporary terms."
-In his analysis Odin arrives at the conclusion that "both philosophers similarly envision world creation as the progressive self-manifestation and evolutionary ascent of a universal consciousness in its journey toward Self-realization."
-He points out that in contrast to the deterministic and continuous dialectal unfolding of Absolute Reason by the mechanism of thesis-antithesis-synthesis or affirmation-negation-integration, "Sri Aurobindo argues for a creative, emergent mode of evolution."
-In his résumé Odin states that Sri Aurobindo has overcome the ahistorical world-vision of traditional Hinduism and presented a concept which allows for a genuine advance and novelty.
+In the early 1980s, Steve Odin discussed the subject comprehensively in a comparative study.
+Odin wrote that Sri Aurobindo "appropriated Hegel's notion of an Absolute Spirit and employed it to radically restructure the architectonic framework of the ancient Hindu Vedanta system in contemporary terms."
+In his analysis, Odin concludes that "both philosophers similarly envision world creation as the progressive self-manifestation and evolutionary ascent of a universal consciousness in its journey toward self-realization."
+He pointed out that in contrast to the deterministic and continuous dialectical unfolding of Absolute Reason by the mechanism of thesis–antithesis–synthesis or affirmation–negation–integration, "Sri Aurobindo argues for a creative, emergent mode of evolution."
+In his résumé, Odin states that Sri Aurobindo had overcome the ahistorical worldview of traditional Hinduism and presented a concept that allowed for a genuine advance and novelty.